Quota Mechanisms: Finite-Sample Optimality and Robustness: Finite-sample decision error under quota mechanisms

 We illustrate this optimal transport construction in a simple example with $\Th = \{ A, B, C, D \}$ and $K = 4$.
 The principal uses the $(x,q)$-quota mechanism with the uniform quota $q = (1/4, 1/4, 1/4, 1/4)$.
 The agent has type vector $\bm{\th}$, and he considers two different report vectors, $\bm{r}$ and $\bm{r}'$, where

 Here, $\marg \bm{\th} = (1/2, 1/4, 1/4, 0)$. \cref{fig:transport} illustrates the couplings induced by $\bm{r}$ (left) and $\bm{r}'$ (right).
 Under each coupling, every pair $(\th, \th')$ is assigned probability $0$ or $1/4$; we shade the corresponding square if it is assigned probability $1/4$.
 Summing each column yields the initial distribution $\marg \bm{\th}$, shown on the horizontal axis.
 Summing each row yields the final distribution $q$, shown on the vertical axis.
 In each grid, we highlight the diagonal.
-The total probability that is moved (i.e., the probability off the diagonal) represents the frequency with which the agent is untruthful.
+The total probability that is moved (i.e., the probability off the diagonal) represents the share of problems on which the agent is untruthful.

 Now consider the case of multiple agents.
-Under the $(x,q)$-quota mechanism, agent $i$ knows that his opponents must submit reports satisfying their quotas.
-As long as agent $j$'s strategy is symmetric across the problems, then agent $j$'s report on each problem $k$ has expectation $q_j$.
-Facing symmetric strategies by his opponents, type $\bm{\th}_i$ equivalently chooses a coupling $\g_i$ of $\marg \bm{\th}_i$ and $q_i$ to maximize
+Under the $(x,q)$-quota mechanism, agent $i$ knows that his opponents must submit reports that satisfy their quotas.
+Say that an agent $j$'s strategy is \emph{label-free} if any permutation of agent $j$'s type vector results in the same permutation of agent $j$'s reports.
+As long as agent $j$'s strategy is label-free, then agent $j$'s report on every problem $k$ has the same expectation, namely $q_j$.
+Facing label-free strategies by his opponents, type $\bm{\th}_i$ equivalently chooses a coupling $\g_i$ of $\marg \bm{\th}_i$ and $q_i$ to maximize

 To prove \cref{res:optimal_transport_bound}, we analyze this optimal transport problem.